 For the above causes, most airlines will rebook your connection if you traveled on their airline for your entire itinerary.
 Sometimes they will provide a meal voucher after four hours.

-On the other hand, any situation in the airline’s hands, such as maintenance, tends to turn out better for the traveler.
+On the other hand, when the airline caused the delay — such as a maintenance issue with the plane — it tends to turn out better for the traveler.

-- they will rebook you on a later connection with no fees
+- rebook you on a later connection with no fees

-- they will provide you with overnight hotel accommodations if you are stuck in another city.
-If you deny the hotel offered, many airlines contracts of carriage say that they owe you no further compensation for lodging.
+- provide you with overnight hotel accommodations if you are stuck in another city.
+You likely have to take the hotel the airline offers, however.
+In most case, the airline’s “Contract of Carriage” says it owes you no further compensation for lodging.

-Ask nicely if it is possible to be upgraded.
+Ask nicely if an upgrade is possible for your rebooked flight.
 It’s gratifying to receive the silver lining of first class after a tough day.
 If the delay is lengthy and other airlines offer flights to your destination, many airlines will book you on another carrier.

 Don’t get angry, get rebooked.

 We’ve all seen it.
 The traveler who goes from zero to overly angry in 5 minutes.
 He goes to the ticket counter, yells a little, gets on his phone, and starts throwing out numbers.
 “This trip cost me $4,000.
 Now I’m losing a day!”

 You’re upset.
 It’s understandable.
 However, the calmer you remain, the more likely you are to get calm service.
 Storming out of the airport can make you a “no-show” for the flight.
 That means you won’t be eligible for a no-fee rebooking.
 This leads us into our next point.

 Say please and thank you.
 Identify with the agent: “I know this isn’t your fault but I’m sure you can understand that I’m upset.
 How can you help me?”
 Speak in a way that makes them want to give you a positive answer.
 Ask politely for items like credits and meal vouchers.